-Formal: MAN 630, MAN 631, MAN 632 or MAN 633 (Parallel attendance possible)

-Recommended: For participation in the seminar of our chair we recommend to follow the lectures of the chair.
+Prerequisites: Formal: MAN 630, MAN 631, MAN 632 or MAN 633 (Parallel attendance possible) Recommended: For participation in the seminar of our chair we recommend to follow the lectures of the chair.
 In particular, we recommend to have heard module CC 502 Applied Econometrics, is this is the methodological basis for some of the topics covered in the seminar.
 Fundamental statistical/econometrical knowledge is regarded as a prerequisite and we also expect the motivation to work empirically.
 Sound knowledge of English language is a prerequisite, as the seminar is kept in English language.

-Obligatory registration: yes Further Information on registration: Homepage of the Chair
+Obligatory registration: yes Further Information on registration: www.mcei.de/teaching

 Courses Hours per week Self-study

 Research seminar (block course also possible) 2 10

 ECTS in total 6

 Form of assessment Participation, oral presentation, written (empirical) assignment

 Preliminary course work -

 Lecturer/Person in charge Prof. Dr. Michael Woywode

 Duration of module 1 semester

-Offering Fall semester and spring semester
+Offering Fall semester and spr ring semester

 Language English or German

-Program-specific educational goals LG 1, LG 5
+Program-specific educational goals LG 1, LG 2, LG 5

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu.